Skip to content

 As evening falls, we redeploy our nets to capture magnificent little owls, the Northern Saw-whet Owl and the Boreal Owl, in order to learn more about these species.
 Follow the research team, accompanied by an interpreter, in their work begun in 1996 on these birds, and discover their impressive movements.
 You will explore the mysteries of these nocturnal birds as well as the scientific progress made over more than 30 years of research.

-Rate: 24$ + taxes
+Admission: $26 + taxes

-September 20 & 21 – 8:00 AM
+September 26 and 27 – 8:00 AM

 Duration: All morning depending on weather conditions